 Why Are Systems SO Important?

 When we hear the word systems, we instantly think of a machine, or a computer program, where everything MUST be black and white.
 We think redundancy.
 Ultimately, we think of the dreaded word…CHANGE.
 Yup, that’s the dreaded word we hear all too often!!
 CHANGE.
 Instantly our minds go to “She isn’t going to like the new way.
 What do I do if they won’t change?
 What if they leave because of all of the change?”
-So, how do we set up systems to positivity impact the overall flow of the office, AND keep our team happy.
+So, how do we set up dental inventory system to positivity impact the overall flow of the dental office systems, AND keep our team happy.

 These are ALL valid concerns.
 Especially during this time.
 It is so scary to think about losing a star team member, or having to hire another team member, while trying to open AND follow all the new guidelines.
 Setting up systems initially CAN cause some fuss in the office.
 So let’s talk about how to minimize the effects of the change by creating systems.